-MUS 110.
+- MUS 110.
 PIANO ENSEMBLE.
 Techniques of like and mixed ensemble playing for pianists.
-1

-MUS 112.
+1 - MUS 112.
 PIANO PRACTICUM.
 Techniques, methods, and materials for teaching piano.
 Practical supervised experience in teaching piano.
 Prerequisite: permission of instructor.
-1

-MUS 113.
-INSTRUMENTAL PRACTICUM.
-Techniques, methods, and materials for teaching band instruments.
-Practical supervised experience in teaching instruments.
-Prerequisite: permission of instructor.
-1

-MUS 120.
+1 - MUS 120.
 CLASS VOICE.
 Basic principles of breathing, phonation, placement, and projection.
 Music majors only.
-1

-MUS 207, 208.
+1 - MUS 207, 208.
 INTERMEDIATE GROUP PIANO AND APPLIED THEORY.
 Continuation of MUS 107, 108, which are prerequisites.
-1, 1

-MUS 300.
+1, 1 - MUS 300.
 PIANO PROFICIENCY.
 This course is designed for music majors in the Bachelor of Music (B.M.) or Bachelor of Music Education (BME) degree program.
 It will serve as an aid in preparing for the piano proficiency examination.
-1

-MUS 305.
+Prerequisites: MUS 107, 108, 207, 208 or permission of instructor.
+1 - MUS 305.
 MUSIC EDUCATION.
 A course in the foundations of music education as a profession, including historical perspectives, career opportunities, school music curricula, journals and periodicals, educational research, lesson planning, field observation, and instructional technology.
-Prerequisites: completion of MUS 250/251.
-1
+Prerequisites: MUS 250/251.
+1 - MUS 306.

-MUS 306.
 PRECISION MOVEMENT.
 Development of skills in marching and dancing and in flag, baton, and rifle twirling.
 Prerequisite: permission of instructor.
-1

-MUS 308.
+1 - MUS 308.
 MARCHING BAND TECHNIQUES.
 History of marching band styles.
 Principles of show design, writing of marching band drill using computer software.
-2

-MUS 312.
+2 - MUS 312.
 PIANO PRACTICUM.
 Techniques, methods, and materials for teaching piano.
 Practical supervised experience in teaching piano.
 Prerequisite: permission of instructor.
-1

-MUS 313.
-INSTRUMENTAL PRACTICUM.
-Techniques, methods, and materials for teaching band instruments.
-Practical supervised experience in teaching instruments.
-Prerequisite: permission of instructor.
-1

-MUS 344.
+1 - MUS 320.
+MUSICAL SKILLS AND CONCEPTS FOR CHILDREN.
+Music, basic skills, and resources for providing music experiences in the elementary classroom.
+Elementary education majors.
+3 - MUS 344.
 VOCAL PEDAGOGY.
-Vocal nomenclature, fundamental acoustics, care and hygiene for the voice, teaching methodologies, and pedagogical resources, 2
+Vocal nomenclature, fundamental acoustics, care and hygiene for the voice, teaching methodologies, and pedagogical resources.
+Prerequisites: MUS 250, 251, 252, and 253.
+2 - MUS 354.

-MUS 354.
 STRING METHODS AND MATERIALS.
 Teaching and playing stringed instruments; evaluation of methods and materials.
-2

-MUS 355.
+Music majors only.
+Prerequisites: MUS 250, 251, 252 and 253.
+1 - MUS 355.
 PERCUSSION METHODS AND MATERIALS.
 Teaching and playing percussion instruments; evaluation of methods and materials.
 Music majors only.
-Prerequisites: MUS 250, 251, 252, 253.
-2
+Prerequisites: MUS 250, 251, 252 and 253.
+1 - MUS 357.

-MUS 357.
 BRASS METHODS AND MATERIALS.
 Teaching and playing brass instruments; evaluation of methods and materials.
 Music majors only.
-Prerequisites: MUS 250, 251, 252, 253.
-2
+Prerequisites: MUS 250, 251, 252 and 253.
+1 - MUS 358.

-MUS 358.
 WOODWIND METHODS AND MATERIALS.
 Teaching and playing woodwind instruments; evaluation of methods and materials.
 Music majors only.
 Prerequisites: MUS 250, 251, 252, 253.
-2
+1

 MUS 388.
-SCHOOL MUSIC METHODS (Elementary Grades).
-Methods and materials used by music teachers at elementary level.
-Emphasis on all phases of music program.
-Music supervision in elementary grades.
+MUSIC METHODS FOR THE ELEMENTARY SCHOOL.
+Methods and materials for teaching general music in the elementary grades.
+Includes lesson planning, teaching pratica, STAI preparation, classroom management, and assessment strategies.
+Addresses state curricular frameworks and national music content standards for grades P-8.
 Music majors only.
-Prerequisites: MUS 305.
+Prerequisites: MUS 251, 253 and 305.
 3